segmentio/segment-docs/src/unify/data-graph/data-graph.md

 - Define the profile.
 This maps to the Segment Profiles tables synced via Profiles Sync.
 - Define the relationship type.
   - The Data Graph supports three relationship types: 1) profile:entity 2) 1:many, and 3) many:many.
-  - The Data Graph currently supports 6 layers of depth, including the profile.
+  - It currently supports 6 layers of depth, including the profile.
 There are no limits on the breadth of your Data Graph.
   - Relationships are nested under the profile.

 **Example:**